 Activity Ideas for a Busy Toddler or Preschooler

 1. Tell stories while acting them out.

 Looking for some fun outdoor activities to keep your toddler entertained?
 Look no further than their imaginations!
 Acting out made-up stories is a great way to encourage active play and use up all that toddler energy.
 And the best part is that you can tailor the activity to whatever your toddler is interested in at the moment.

 If they’re loving dinosaurs, pretend to be a baby T-Rex being born.
 Or, if they’re into fairies, pretend to be a fairy trying to find her way home.
 You can even involve older kids in the fun by asking them to help come up with ideas and play along.
 So next time your toddler feels restless, grab some props and head outside for imaginary fun!

 2. Go for a nature walk.

-Go for a walk with your toddler.
 Point out different flowers and talk to them about the colors or how they grow.
 Find some bugs.
 Collect rocks along the way.
-Get them interested in nature and all things in it.
+Get your toddlers and preschoolers interested in nature and all things in it.